Khalilabad Assembly constituency

 Khalilabad is a constituency of the Uttar Pradesh Legislative Assembly covering the city of Khalilabad in the Sant Kabir Nagar district of Uttar Pradesh, India.
 Khalilabad is one of five assembly constituencies in the Sant Kabir Nagar Lok Sabha constituency.
-Since 2008, this assembly constituency is numbered 313 amongst 403 constituencies.
+Since 2008, this assembly constituency is numbered 313 amongst the 403 constituencies of the UP legislative assembly.

-Bharatiya Janta Party candidate Ankur Raj Tiwari is the MLA since 2022.
+Bharatiya Janta Party's Ankur Raj Tiwari is the incumbent MLA since 2022.